Waiting around for Unruh: Introduction

-The purpose of this paper is to investigate to what extent the assumption of an infinitely long interaction duration is responsible for the disparity between the circular motion effective temperature and the Unruh temperature in the small gap regime.
-In brief: \textit{How long does an observer undergoing circular motion in\/ $2+1$ dimensions need to wait to register approximate thermality when the observer's internal energy spacing is small?}
+Mathematically, the purpose of this paper is to investigate to what extent the assumption of an infinitely long interaction duration is responsible for the disparity between the circular motion effective temperature and the Unruh temperature in the small gap regime.
+In brief: \textit{How long does an observer undergoing circular motion in\/ $2+1$ dimensions need to wait to register approximate thermality when the observer's internal energy spacing is small?} Physically, the answer has clear resource implications for any experiment.

 A similar question was investigated in \cite{Fewster:2016ewy} for a uniformly linearly accelerated two-level detector with a large energy gap.
 In that setting, the waiting time for approximate thermality was found to grow with the energy gap, at a rate that depends on how the large interaction time is modelled.